-- A take effect allows a player to obtain control of cards they do not currently control.
-A give effect allows a player to give control of cards they control to another player. - Cards that are targeted by a take or give effect are moved from their previous location and put in a location the player receiving the cards controls.
+- A take effect shifts control of cards a player does not currently control to that player.
+A give effect shifts control of cards from the giving player to another player. - Cards that are targeted by a take or give effect are moved from their previous location and put in a location the player receiving the cards controls.
 Permanent control of the taken or given cards transfers to the player receiving the cards. - A take or give effect is permanent, unless a duration is specified.
 If a duration is specified, when the duration is reached the Permanent Controller List is updated. - A take or give effect targets the cards that are to be taken or given. - Unless otherwise specified, targets must be in play or a set-aside area. - Unless otherwise specified, targets are moved to the hand of the player obtaining control of the cards. - All take and give effects are instant.